jralduaveuthey/SPAR_StegSnow/experiments/2_targeted_censorship/exps_journal.md

 "max_iterations": 20,
 "temperature": 0.0

 - Here I have modified the forbidden_concepts_prompt to say that the forbidden concepts are only forbidden if they appear explictily as intermediate calculations.
-If the forbiden concept appears in one of the first two input vectors of the math problem then it is okay,
+If the forbiden concept appears in one of the first two input vectors of the math problem then it is okay.

-TODO: rerun this experiment so that in the forbiddeness prompt it says that it is okay if the forbiden concepts appear in the input vectors.
-They should only count as forbidden if they appear in the intermediary calculations.
+XAKI